re-ops/re-core/README.md

 # Intro

-re-core is a provisioning server and live environment for setting up cloud/vms instances in a consistent reliable way.
+re-core is a provisioning server and live environment for setting up cloud/vms instances in a consistent and reliable way.

-For how to get started and more info please check [this](https://celestial-ops.github.io/landing/)
+For how to get started and more info please check [this](https://re-ops.github.io/landing/)

 [![Build Status](https://travis-ci.org/re-ops/re-core.png)](https://travis-ci.org/re-ops/re-core)